 The CJS Capstone course is required for both law enforcement and criminal justice majors.
 This course is designed to help students integrate and synthesize their undergraduate experiences.

-This course MUST be take in your final semester of graduation and requires special registration permission from the department.
-Please visit the Criminal Justice Capstone page for information on eligibility requirements and requesting registration permission.
-SLC cohort program students are not required to complete CJS Capstone form.
+This course MUST be taken in your final semester.
+Please visit the Criminal Justice Capstone page for information on eligibility requirements.

-Prepare for Skills Practicum (for Law Enforcement majors)
+Prepare for Skills Practicum (for Law Enforcement majors only)

-Law enforcement students will complete the required Skills course work for the major during their final summer at Metropolitan State University.
+Law Enforcement students will complete the required Skills course work for the major during their final summer at Metropolitan State University.
 Plan to meet with your advisor to discuss the timing and ensure appropriate academic planning so that you will be eligible to apply for Skills.
-Applications are typically available in mid-fall semester and due late fall-semester for the following summerís Skills program.
-All students accepted to Skills must attend a mandatory SKILLS orientation session in the Spring Semester.
+Skills applications are typically available in mid-fall semester and due late fall-semester for the following summer's Skills program.
+All students accepted to Skills must attend a mandatory Skills orientation session in the spring semester.

 Please view our FAQs for commonly asked questions by current students.